 Report an asbestos issue to us

 WorkCover NSW is the regulatory authority that deals with asbestos incidents involving work sites.
-Complaints relating to contractor handling asbestos in an unsafe manner can be reported to Workcover NSW Asbestos Hotline - (02) 8260 5885.
+Complaints relating to contractor handling asbestos in an unsafe manner can be reported to Safe Work NSW on 13 10 50.

 Any complaints received by the council regarding the inappropriate handling of asbestos will be investigated and referred to WorkCover inspectors where incidents fall under their jurisdiction.